BeefMaison Mirabeau WinesProvencal RecipesTaste

 Daube of Pork Cheek

 This slow-cooked pork stew will fill your home with delicious aromas.
-If you are lucky enough to forage for your own cepes, you with think you landed in autumnal heaven.
+If you are lucky enough to forage for your own cepes, you will think you landed in autumnal heaven.

 Check out this recipe